jurrehageman/crash_course/short/chemical_calculations.md

 $n = \frac{m}{M_w} = \frac{1}{18.015} =0.0555 \ moles$

 ## Calculation the concentration of a solution
-You van calculate the concentration of a solution in mole per volume by using the following formula:
+You can calculate the concentration of a solution in mole per volume by using the following formula:

 $c = \frac{n}{V}$